-- (e) Document the Incidents - (i) Documentation of suspected abuse/neglect cases should be carefully prepared and maintained in accordance with Form HS - #1 - Form 2: Record of Report of Abuse or Neglect.
-The report must: - be factual (including dates and times) and contain no opinions; - be brief and to the point; and, - contain questions asked of the student, information seen or heard by the teacher, Director/Principal or designate, and other observers. - (ii) Form HS #1 Form 2: Record of Report of Abuse or Neglect will be forwarded, in a sealed envelope marked "Private and Confidential," to the Principal for secure storage.
+- 28. Documenting the Incidents (by the reporter) - (i) Documentation of suspected abuse/neglect cases should be carefully prepared and maintained in accordance with Form HS #1 Form 2: Record of Report of Abuse or Neglect.
+The report must: - be factual (including dates and times) and contain no opinions; - be brief and to the point; and, - contain questions asked of the student, information seen or heard by the teacher, Principal or designate, and other observers. - (ii) Form HS #1 Form 2: Record of Report of Abuse or Neglect will be forwarded, in a sealed envelope marked "Private and Confidential," to the Principal for secure storage. - (i) Form HS #1 Form 2: Record of Report of Abuse/Neglect and any other written records may be subject to subpoena or disclosure in any subsequent court hearing. - 29.
+Follow-up with Children's Aid Society

-- (iii) Form HS #1 Form 2: Record of Report of Abuse/Neglect and any other written records may be subject to subpoena or disclosure in any subsequent court hearing. - (f) Follow-up With Children's Aid Society It is the responsibility of the Principal or designate to contact the Children's Aid Society within 24 hours to ascertain the outcome of any investigation begun pursuant to this procedure.
+It is the responsibility of the Principal or designate to contact the Children's Aid Society within 24 hours to ascertain the outcome of any investigation begun pursuant to this procedure.

-1.7 Notify Children's Aid Society When a Victim of Child Abuse/Neglect Relocates
+Notify Children's Aid Society When a Victim of Child Abuse/Neglect Relocates

-It is the responsibility of the Principal or designate to notify the Children's Aid Society when a child is known to have been reported to be at risk or found to be in need of protection and has transferred schools or moved to another Board.
+30. It is the responsibility of the Principal or designate to notify the Children's Aid Society when a child is known to have been reported to be at risk or found to be in need of protection and has transferred schools or moved to another Board.

-1.8 Notify Social Worker (for Resource Students Only)
+Notify Social Worker (for Resource Students Only)

-It is the responsibility of the Principal or designate to notify the social worker at Bloorview Kids Rehab assigned to the unit (BIRT, SODR, CCC) so that appropriate support and counselling can be offered to the child and family.
+31. It is the responsibility of the Principal or designate to notify the social worker at Bloorview Kids Rehab assigned to the unit (BIRT, SODR, CCC) so that appropriate support and counselling can be offered to the child and family.